datahub-project/datahub/docs/cli.md

 ### user
 The `user` command allows you to interact with the User entity.
 It currently supports the `upsert` operation, which can be used to create a new user or update an existing one.
-For detailed information, please refer to [Creating Users and Groups with Python CLI](/docs/api/tutorials/creating-users-and-groups.md#create-users-and-groups-with-python-cli).
+For detailed information, please refer to [Creating Users and Groups with Datahub CLI](/docs/api/tutorials/creating-users-and-groups.md#upsert-users-and-groups-with-datahub-cli).

 ```shell
 datahub user upsert -f users.yaml